 In closing, there is no direct formula to make a comedy actually work.
 These ten things to consider is actually a rough guide, something to mentally play with as you’re writing.
 If you’re feeling stumped by writer’s block, come back here and re-read this article.
 Visiting some basic situations can actually form a touch of inspiration, and before you know it, the writing is taking off once again.

-Guest post contributed by Daniel A. Roberts.
+This guest post was contributed by Daniel A. Roberts.
 Daniel has written several short stories, most of them free, in between the various novels he has written.
-Check out his website for more of his work.

 Reblogged this on Kim's Musings.

 Daniel is obviously a far more successful writer than I, but with all due respect I would like to point out slapstick comedy has been around well before Gilligan’s Island (1960s).